Angels Flight (novel): Plot

-Entrenkin calls Bosch and informs him that he missed a vital clue in Elias' files.
-Bosch finds that Chastain was set to be called as a witness by Elias during the Harris trial, and that he had secretly sold information to Elias on previous cases.
-After conferring with Sheehan's superior at RHD, Bosch learns that Chastain found evidence proving that Harris was tortured but was convinced to keep quiet by Irving.
+Entrenkin informs Bosch that he missed a vital clue in Elias' files.
+He finds that Chastain was set to be called as a witness by Elias during the Harris trial, and that he had secretly sold information to Elias on previous cases.
+He also learns that Chastain found evidence proving that Harris was tortured but was convinced to keep quiet by Irving.
 The detectives realize that Elias planned to expose Chastain's cover-up at trial, ruining his career while revealing him as a snitch.
-Bosch travels to Parker Center and finds that Chastain substituted rounds fired by Sheehan in a legal shooting some years earlier for the actual slugs found in Elias and Perez's bodies to frame Sheehan.
-Bosch also determines that Chastain killed Sheehan and made it look like a suicide.
+Bosch further finds that Chastain substituted rounds fired by Sheehan in a legal shooting some years earlier for the slugs found in Elias and Perez's bodies to frame Sheehan.
+He determines that Chastain killed Sheehan and made it look like a suicide.

 Bosch drives into South Central Los Angeles to arrest Chastain, who has been deployed there to help control the riots.
-En route back to Parker Center, Bosch accidentally drives into an uncontrolled riot on Normandie Avenue.
-A gang of African Americans attack his car and throw a Molotov cocktail through the windshield.
-Bosch drives into a police barricade but realizes that Chastain was pulled from the backseat and is being beaten by the mob; he dies before backup arrives.
+En route back to Parker Center, Bosch accidentally drives into a riot zone.
+Bosch drives into a police barricade but realizes that Chastain has been pulled from the backseat and is being beaten by the mob; he dies before backup arrives.
 Bosch reflects that Chastain will be made out as a martyr by Irving in an effort to quell the riots, with the Angels Flight murders pinned on Sheehan, and that he will have no choice but to keep quiet in order to save his job.